top of page

 Lambert adds, "appearances not only do but should matter" and we needn't apologize for caring about them.
 It matters just because outward beauty is the expression of the inner self, because it is the barer of identity."

-Face Mapping - The Face is a Map to the Soul
+Face Mapping & Fascia Release - The Face is a Map to the Soul

 face mapping facial reflexology